n., plural: rhizomes

-A multi-layered stem system refers to the formation of both roots and shoots from the nodes in several layers, forming a complex looking plant.
+A multi-layered stem system refers to the formation of both roots and shoots from the nodes in several layers, forming a complex-looking plant.
 Unlike other plants containing a single layer of roots and shoots, the multi-layered rhizomes have different layers and whorls of leaves.
-Example includes Giant Horsetails.
+Example: Giant Horsetails.

 The horsetails from Latin America, North Africa, Mexico, Eurasia, North America, Central America, and South America are coined as giant horsetails.
-These horsetails’ rhizomes are upright, extending roots towards ground and contain multiple hollow leaves spreading from nodes and forms whorls.
+These horsetails’ rhizomes are upright, extending roots towards the ground, and contain multiple hollow leaves spreading from nodes and forms whorls.

 Differences Between Rhizoids, Roots, and Rhizomes

 The 3 R’s (rhizoids, rhizomes, and roots) are quite similar in appearance context.
 However, on the distribution of functionality, these parts are distinguishable as the rhizomes are stems that are either underground or above, rhizoids are tiny extended structures, and roots are branching structures that extend underground.
 Roots and shoot systems arise from rhizomes, whereas roots absorb water and nutrients and are found in vascular plants.
 Rhizoids are found in nonvascular plants (bryophytes and algae).